The Kansas Citian of the Year Award is the highest honor the KC Chamber can bestow.

 He served on the Mid-America Regional Council (MARC) Select Committee, which authored the MARC-URBAN CORE REPORT.

-He is a member of the Executive Committee of the Downtown Council of Kansas City, Missouri.
-Phil is a member of the Counselors of Real Estate, and has served and continues to serve as real estate consultant to numerous private and not-for-profit organizations.
-He is also a member of the American Bar Association and the Missouri Bar Association.
+He was a member of the Executive Committee of the Downtown Council of Kansas City, Missouri, a member of the Counselors of Real Estate, and served as real estate consultant to numerous private and not-for-profit organizations.
+He was also a member of the American Bar Association and the Missouri Bar Association.